Occupational health assessments

 - Health-related performance or attendance concerns

-- Fitness for disciplinary meetings, capability, redeployment, ill-health retirement
+- Fitness for disciplinary meetings

 Benefits for employers and employees